czim/laravel-paperclip/README.md

 Another difference is that this package does not handle (s3) storage.
 All storage is performed through Laravel's storage solution.

+The refresh command (`php artisan paperclip:refresh`) is very similar to stapler's refresh command, but it can optionally take a `--start #` and/or `--stop #` option, with ID numbers.
+This makes it possible to refresh only a subset of models.
+Under the hood, the refresh command is also much less likely to run out of memory (it uses a generator to process models in chunks).

 A final change is that the trait uses its own boot method, not the global Model's `boot()`, making this package less likely to conflict with other traits and model implementations.